lunarsoap5/Twilight_Princess_apworld/docs/setup_en.md

 - Ensure that you are running version v0.5.1 or higher of Archipelago.
 - If you do not see the client in the launcher, ensure the `Twilight Princess.apworld` file is in the correct folder (the `custom_worlds` folder of your Archipelago installation).
-Additionally, ensure you have copied the contents of the `lib` folder in the downloaded TWW APWorld zip file to your Archipelago installation's `lib` folder.
+Additionally, ensure you have copied the contents of the `lib` folder in the downloaded Twilight Princess APWorld zip file to your Archipelago installation's `lib` folder.
 - If the client is not working, double-check that you have the most recent release of the `Twilight Princess.apworld` file.
   Ensure that the content of the `lib` folder from the release download has been placed in your Archipelago installation's `lib` folder.